 The majority of shopping centers, malls, and office complexes do not encourage access by bicyclists and walkers, since entry must be made by traversing a parking lot.
 Drive-through lanes are usually located adjacent to the entrances and designated crosswalks and bicycle parking are rare.
 Sidewalks do line most roads in the urban core, west of memorial parkway and in the older residential neighborhoods, and seem to be used most frequently in the downtown area.
 Along some roadways where sidewalks do not exist, there are worn dirt paths, an indication of travel by bicyclists and pedestrians.
-The 2020 Bike plans of the should be updated to identify these locations and recommend solutions to these inadequacies one time or another everyone is a pedestrian.
+The 2020 Bike plans of the should be updated to identify these locations and recommend solutions to these inadequacies Everyone has different preferences when it comes to transportation, but at one time or another everyone is a pedestrian.
 Unfortunately, there was a more than 3% increase in the number of pedestrians killed in traffic crashes in 2018, totaling 6,283 deaths.